Reidar Rye Haugan: Career

-Initially Haugan had worked for the editorial staff of the Norwegian language newspaper Skandinaven in Chicago.
-Dating from 1866, Skandinaven had once been the one of largest Norwegian language newspapers within the United States.
+Initially Haugan had worked for the editorial staff of the Norwegian-language newspaper Skandinaven in Chicago.
+Dating from 1866, Skandinaven was once one of the largest Norwegian language-newspapers in the United States.
 In 1939, Haugan followed Nicolai A. Grevstad as editor of Skandinaven.
-When Skandinaven suspended publication in 1941, Haugan established the Norwegian language newspaper Viking on which he served as both editor and publisher.
-In 1958, Norwegian-American journalist and author Bertram Jensenius (1898-1976), who came to the United States in 1922, took over Viking, renamed it Vinland and published it until his death in 1976.
+When Skandinaven suspended publication in 1941, Haugan established the Norwegian-language newspaper Viking, at which he served as both editor and publisher.
+In 1958, Norwegian-American journalist and author Bertram Jensenius (1898–1976), who came to the United States in 1922, took over Viking, renamed it Vinland and published it until his death in 1976.

-Reidar Haugan was also a director and playwright.
-In 1944, the Chicago Norwegian Theatre (Norwegian: Norske Teater) presented one of his more famous works, Norway Waits (Norwegian: Norge Venter).
+Haugan was also a director and playwright.
+In 1944, the Chicago Norwegian Theatre (Norske Teater) presented one of his more famous works, Norway Waits (Norge Venter).
 Together with his wife Hermana Rye Haugan, he was a leader of American Relief for Norway in Chicago, which provided assistance to the nation and people of Norway during and after World War II.